sf-wdi-14/notes/lectures/week-7/_3_wednesday/lab/tdd-lab.md

 ##Hint

-- If you want to test associations, which we didn't explicitely cover today, refer to these [shoulda matchers](https://github.com/thoughtbot/shoulda-matchers#activerecord-matchers)
+- If you want to test associations, which we didn't explicitely cover today, refer to these [active record matchers](https://github.com/thoughtbot/shoulda-matchers#activerecord-matchers)

 ##For Fun